 Whooping cough (also called pertussis) is a serious respiratory infection that spreads easily from person to person.
 Outbreaks are more likely to happen in the fall and winter seasons.
 The infection causes coughing spells so severe that it can be hard to breathe, eat or sleep.
 Whooping cough can lead to cracked ribs, pneumonia, hospitalization or even death.
 It affects people of all ages, but infants less than a year old are at greatest risk.

 Unfortunately, four out of five babies with whooping cough catch it at home from loved ones.
 Nearly half of all infants with whooping cough are hospitalized and some may die.
 That is why I encourage you to watch this PSA by the National Foundation for Infectious Diseases to learn more.

 Talk to your healthcare professional about getting vaccinated against pertussis.
-This is vastly important for those of you who plan to travel or will be in close contact with infants!
+(Parents too!)
+This is vastly important for those of you who still plan to travel or will be in close contact with infants!
 And if you have an infant, make sure to strongly recommend (or even insist!) this vaccine to anyone who will be traveling to visit you.

 Spending time with loved ones over the holidays is crucial.
-I relish in all the excitement that my visitors bring.
-But, as a mom, I also know that my entertaining can come with catching colds or even illnesses.
-I do my best to be prepared and educate myself on the preventative options available.
-This ultimately helps me feel more in control and better able to enjoy our rhythm as a family of six (plus the never-ending guests).
+I relish in all the excitement that my family and friends bring.
+But, as a mom, I also know that time with family and friends can come with catching colds or even serious illnesses.
+And my family’s safety comes first.